Zeerosss/Software-Engineering-Project-Group-9-A-H/README.md

-LINK TO UML AND USED PATTERN DOCUMENT-> https://drive.google.com/file/d/1GPrfG6U9hTT1pVN1NNm5tRAfl-LhZYKf/view?usp=sharing

-download for better resolution of uml
+LINK TO UML AND USED PATTERN DOCUMENT-> https://drive.google.com/file/d/1GPrfG6U9hTT1pVN1NNm5tRAfl-LhZYKf/view?usp=sharing Download the file for better resolution of the UML Class Diagram